 Laser eye surgery is usually chosen by people who are short-sighted (myopia) or long sighted (hypermetropia) and those who have astigmatisms.
 During the procedure, the eyeball is reshaped using a laser and patients are usually allowed home after the surgery is complete.

 The various options available will be discussed with you by your eye surgeon before you have the procedure and he/she will suggest which one is best for you.
 Common types of laser eye surgery include LASIK (laser in situ keratomileusis), PRK (photorefractive keratectomy) LASEK (laser epithelial keratomileusis) and Wavefront-guided LASIK.

 LASIK has been used for around 20 years and can correct most common eye problems.
-On the other hand, PRK and LASEK are generally used for low prescription procedures, but LASEK uses a slightly different method of surgery to correct vision.
-Lastly, wavefront-guided LASIK is a type of laser treatment which uses the curvature of the cornea and applies the laser to its outer area.
+On the other hand, PRK and LASEK are generally used for low-prescription procedures, but LASEK uses a slightly different method of surgery to correct vision.
+Lastly, wavefront-guided LASIK is a type of laser treatment that uses the curvature of the cornea and applies the laser to its outer area.

 Laser Eye Surgery Regulations